michedomingo/-holbertonschool-low_level_programming/0x00-hello_world/README.md

 </details>

 ### [6.
 Size is not grandeur, and territory does not make a nation](./6-size.c)
-<details><summary>Instructions</summary>

-Write a C program that prints the size of various types on the computer it is compiled and run on.
+<details><summary>Write a C program that prints the size of various types on the computer it is compiled and run on.</summary>

 * You should produce the exact same output as in the example
 * Warnings are allowed
 * Your program should return 0